 Note: on sofeast.com we published an in-depth guide about the regulations for shipping batteries to the USA.

 Small devices with lithium batteries are considered dangerous goods or hazardous materials (HAZMAT).
-They should be properly packed and labeled as per the regulations set by the International Air Transport Association (IATA).
+They should be properly packed and labelled as per the regulations set by the International Air Transport Association (IATA).

 Lithium batteries come in three types: